Features

 }

-As the next steps, we will add the Undo and Redo buttons and History to the template.
+As the next step, we will add the Undo and Redo buttons and the history display to the template.

 How to Add “Undo” Button